You can do many things to help knee pain, whether it's due to a recent injury or arthritis you've had for years.

 Don't overlook your weight.
 If you're overweight, losing weight reduces the stress on your knee.
 You don’t even need to get to your "ideal" weight.
 Smaller changes still make a difference.

 Don't be shy about using a walking aid.
-A crutch or cane can take the stress off your knee.
+A crutch or cane can take the stress off of your knee.
 Knee splints and braces can also help you stay stable.